1.Tutors and Facilitators

-If you have any concerns, in the first place make contact with us YWSPrize@outlook.com.
+If you have any concerns, in the first place make contact with us ImaginingHistoryUK@outlook.com.
 It is important for you to know what will happen if any of our simple rules are broken.
-For a full explanation of our procedures, visit http://www.imagininghistory.org

 The online world can be fun, but we recognise that it can also be confusing and sometimes threatening.
 As an organisation we need to have procedures in place to protect everyone involved and to keep the atmosphere positive and supportive.

-Enjoy your time with The Imagining History Programme UK
+Our aim is for you to enjoy your time with The Imagining History Programme UK

-What happens if I decide not to follow this behaviour code?
+Q: What happens if I decide not to follow this behaviour code?